marvinlewis/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+- A Relational Database is a way to store data on a table or set of tables that are connected or have relation to eachother.
+A table has columns and rows that hold values sent from the client through an api.
+SQL on the other hand is a tool to add, organize, and retrieve data from a database.

 - [ ] Why do tables need a `primary key`?

+- Tables need a primary key to keep organization of the data in relation to the database itself.
+Also, the table needs a way to connect to other tables and that is done through a primary key connecting to a foreign key.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A conjunction table.
+A conjuntion table takes two tables and connects them via foreign keys on the conjunction.

 ## Minimum Viable Product